 ‘Chagford Church of England Primary School is a wonderful place of learning for pupils, staff and parents alike.
 We look forward to working alongside you over the coming year and learning new ways in which the values which underpin our school might be expressed creatively, with care for every individual and our environment and prove life-giving for the wider community we serve.’
 Revd Paul, Team Rector of the North Dartmoor Parishes

-While Covid19 limits or restricts the ability of people to attend Church, St Michael the Archangel is posting a weekly online service which can be found here.
+Following the pandemic, St Michael the Archangel continues to post a weekly online service which can be found here.